Have questions about the mortgage process? We’re here to help!

 What is the difference between a deposit and a down payment?

 A deposit is money you include with your purchase contract as a “good faith” gesture.
 You include this deposit along with your offer, which a real estate brokerage holds during the process.
 If your offer is accepted, the deposit becomes part of your down payment.
-The down payment is the amount you contribute upfront to the home, which can be between five and 20 per cent of the purchase price.
+The down payment is the amount you contribute upfront to the home.
+The minimum down payment is five per cent of the purchase price, but it can also be 20 per cent or even higher.
 Whatever amount your deposit was, this will make up a portion of your down payment.

 What are the differences between fire insurance, default insurance, and life insurance?